codr7/liblg/README.md

 ### intro
 The goal of [liblg](https://github.com/codr7/liblg) is to create a minimal stack based VM in C with decent performance while keeping the design simple, extendable and easy to reason about.
-It currently implements just enough functionality to run a recursive Fibonacci algorithm.
+It currently implements just enough functionality to run recursive Fibonacci.

 ### setup
 [liblg](https://github.com/codr7/liblg) requires a C compiler and CMake to build.